cxw620/rust-polyglot/src/ownership.md

    When applying this strategy,
-   try to avoid reusing the same lifetime name in multiple places: doing so can try to identify actually-different lifetimes.
+   try to avoid reusing the same lifetime name in multiple places: keeping them separate can help identify actually-different lifetimes.

  * Add redundant type and lifetime annotations to closures (`'_`, `_`, `&'_ _`, `-> &'_ _` etc.)